Log Management and Analytics

 mod_unique_id:

-Constructs an environment variable and a unique identifier for each request.
-Often included in package distributions but may require enabling.
+This module constructs an environment variable and a unique identifier for each request.
+It is often included in package distributions but may require enabling.
 This unique identifier is written to the access log.

 Unlike the forensic identifier, the unique identifier is passed to the application handler via the environment variable UNIQUE_ID.
 This allows application developers to trace a request through the web server to the application server.
 It can be useful for debugging a request.